Furyton/Recommender-Baseline-Model/README.md

 ## TODO

 - refactor some confusing code
+- add a general way to do model ensembling
 - add some easy-to-use log functions for debugging
 - redesign the model part
 - make the pipeline part more intuitive